hackingbeauty/react-dapp-boilerplate/README.md

 # React, Redux, Truffle, and Material-UI for bootstrapping a Dapp

-React Dapp Boilerplate is an expert React boilerplate for building user-facing Dapps.
+React Dapp Boilerplate is an expert React boilerplate for building full-stack DApps.
 It's built with the latest versions of React, Redux, and Webpack and has a superior organization and directory structure.
-It comes with a solid CSS architecture that helps you correctly skin your Dapp for responsive viewports (both mobile and desktop).
+It comes with a solid CSS architecture that helps you correctly skin your DApp for responsive viewports (both mobile and desktop).

-Material-UI is baked into the boilerplate to help you quickly start prototyping your Dapp.
-If you need expert guidance in developing a user-facing Dapp, checkout [Full Stack Dapps now](http://fullstackdapps.com).
+Material-UI is baked into the boilerplate to help you quickly start prototyping your DApp.
+If you need expert guidance in developing a full-stack Dapp, checkout [Full Stack DApps now](http://fullstackdapps.com).

 If you have any questions, [join the Full Stack DApps Slack channel](https://publicslack.com/slacks/full-stack-dapps/invites/new).